fcayci/vhdl-digital-design/README.md

 ```
 rtl/  - circuits
 tb/   - testbenches for some of the circuits
-test/ - cocotb support for simulation
+cocotb/ - cocotb examples for simulation
 ```

 ## Usage